-Maggie Smith is the author of three books of poetry: Weep Up (Tupelo Press, September 2017); The Well Speaks of Its Own Poison (Tupelo Press, 2015); and Lamp of the Body (Red Hen Press, 2005).
+Maggie Smith is the author of three books of poetry: Good Bones (Tupelo Press, September 2017); The Well Speaks of Its Own Poison (Tupelo Press, 2015); and Lamp of the Body (Red Hen Press, 2005).
 Smith is also the author of three prizewinning chapbooks.
 Her poems appear in Best American Poetry, the New York Times, The Paris Review, Ploughshares, The Gettysburg Review, Guernica, Plume, AGNI, Virginia Quarterly Review, and elsewhere.
 In 2016 her poem “Good Bones” went viral internationally and has been translated into nearly a dozen languages.
 PRI (Public Radio International) called it “the official poem of 2016.”

 Smith has received fellowships from the National Endowment for the Arts, the Ohio Arts Council, and the Sustainable Arts Foundation, among others.
 She lives in Bexley, Ohio, and is a freelance writer and editor.

 [Photo credit: Lauren Powers]